Maximum Principle for Control System driven by Mixed Fractional Brownian Motion: Introduction

+The stochastic differential equations (SDEs in short) driven by fractional Brownian motion refer to \cite{lyons2002system,coutin2002stochastic,rascanu2002differential,hu2007differential,hu2009rough,friz2010multidimensional,hu2013multiple} and references therein.
 The classical stochastic optimal control problem for system driven by standard Brownian motion has been popularly investigated, some initial works refer to \cite{kushner1972necessary,bismut1978introductory,peng1990general,yong1999stochastic}.
-For control system driven by fractional Brownian motions, Hu and Zhou \cite{hu2005stochastic} study the optimal control of linear systems involving fractional Brownian motion, they obtain the explicit Markov control by using the technique of completing squares and by using Riccati equations.
-Duncan and Pasik-Duncan \cite{duncan2013linear} get an explicit optimal control for a linear system driven by fractional Gaussian process and a cost functional that was quadratic in the system state and the control.
-The optimal control is the sum of the well-known linear feedback control.
+For the optimal control of linear systems involving fractional Brownian motion, Hu and Zhou \cite{hu2005stochastic} obtain the explicit Markov control by using the technique of completing squares and Riccati equations.
+Hu and Peng \cite{hu2009backward} investigate backward stochastic differential equations (BSDEs in short) driven by fractional Brownian motions.
+Duncan and Pasik-Duncan \cite{duncan2013linear} get an explicit feedback optimal control for a linear system driven by fractional Gaussian process and a cost functional that is quadratic on the system state and the control.
 Han et al \cite{han2013maximum} obtain the maximum principle for general control system driven by fractional Brownian motion.
-The adjoint equation they got is a type of linear backward stochastic differential equations driven by fractional Brownian motion and the underlying standard Brownian motion.
-Indeed, an explicit representation of the solution to the adjoint equation is also given out.
-Sun \cite{sun2021stochastic} obtain a stochastic maximum principle for general controlled systems driven by fractional Brownian motions, in which the control domain is non-convex.
+The adjoint equation they got is a type of linear BSDEs driven by both fractional Brownian motion and standard Brownian motion.
+Sun \cite{sun2021stochastic} obtains a stochastic maximum principle for general control systems driven by fractional Brownian motions, in which the admissible control domain could be non-convex.